helios2003/Fuego/README.md

 # Fuego
 Fuego (Spanish for 🔥) is a blogging website where users can publish their blogs and read other people's blogs.
-It is built using Hono as the serverless framework, PostgreSQL as database and React typescript as the frontend and Tailwind CSS for styling components.
+It is built using Hono as the serverless framework, PostgreSQL as database and React typescript as the frontend framework, Recoil for state management and Tailwind CSS for styling components.

 ## Setting up the Repository
 - Create a fork of the repository or clone the repository using the command: